-Rob’s music is Blues/Folk based.
-He can cover a Jazz or blues standard, or do a set of his own tunes.
-His finger-picking guitar style can be traced back to Blind Blake, Doc Watson and Piedmont Blues.
+Blues/Folk based, he can cover Jazz or blues standards, or do a set of his own tunes.
+His finger-picking style comes from listening to Blind Blake, Doc Watson and prewar Chicago Blues players.
 His slide playing influenced by Johnny Winter, Lowell George and Ry Cooder.
-For a slide guitar Rob uses a ’30 National Duolian.
-For most of the regular guitar work, his ’35 Epiphone archtop, or ’54 Gibson Lg-2.
+For slide Rob uses a ’32 National Duolian.
+For most of the regular guitar work his ’35 Epiphone archtop, or ’54 Gibson Lg-2.
 His songwriting is heavily influenced by the Texas songwriters and is laced with self-deprecating humor.

-This year he’ll be playing festivals, bar rooms, restaurants, churches, private parties from here to Rabbit Hash, Kentucky.
-Mostly still a solo act, he has also played guitar for The CJC Big Band and The Party Gras Classic Jazz Band.
-Rob’s songs can be heard on KUNI, KFMG and radio stations all over Europe.
+This year he’ll be playing festivals, bar rooms, churches and private parties from here to Rabbit Hash, Kentucky.
+Mostly a solo act, he’s also played guitar for The CJC Big Band,The Party Gras Classic Jazz Band, and The NOLA trad Jazz band.
+Rob’s songs can be heard on KUNI, KFMG and radio stations in Europe.
 His music has appeared in several Public Television projects, which have received EMMY, and other awards.

 Rob’s 2015 release, Blues In a Bottle, won The Blues Foundation’s 2016 Best Self-Produced CD award.

-Rob is an honorary member of the Central Iowa Blues Society, the Iowa Blues Hall of Fame and has participated in Blues in the Schools programs with Fruteland Jackson, and Billy Branch.
+Rob is an honorary member of the Central Iowa Blues Society, the Iowa Blues Hall of Fame and has participated in the Blues in the Schools programs with Fruteland Jackson, and Billy Branch.